Indiana man allegedly claimed he killed his undocumented children, leading to investigation

-A death investigation in northwest Indiana took a horrifying turn on Tuesday after officials revealed they were looking into the possible murder of two undocumented children.
+Two people in northwest Indiana were arrested after bone fragments were found in a residence's backyard during an investigation into the possible murder of two undocumented children.

-Multiple agencies, including the Jasper County Coroner’s Office and the Indiana State Police, are assisting the Jasper County Sheriff’s Office with the investigation, which is centered around a property in Wheatfield.
+Steven Valle, 31, and Samantha Sebella, 25, were charged with murder, neglect of a dependent causing death, abuse of a corpse, obstruction of justice and failure to report a dead body, the Jasper County Sheriff's Department said Friday.

 Warning: What follows may be disturbing to some readers.